vane/kv-sql/README.md

-# localstorage-sql
+# kv-sql

-aim for this project is to parse sqlite ast -> write | read data -> to | from -> browser local storage
+aim for this project is to parse sqlite ast -> write | read data -> to | from -> browser local storage / kv storage

 ### external files